mahetoodang/minimum-bounding-rectangle/README.md

 # minimum-bounding-rectangle
 Minimum bounding rectangle implementation in JavaScript.
-Uses 'hull.js' and 'mathjs' as dependencies.
+Uses 'concaveman' and 'mathjs' as dependencies.

 ## Installation
 ```